Hayateumi Hidehito: Career

-Born in Itayanagi, Kitatsugaru District, Hayateumi was an amateur sumo champion at Nihon University where he held the "College Yokozuna" title.
+Hidehito was born in Itayanagi, Kitatsugaru District, and was an amateur sumo champion at Nihon University where he held the "College Yokozuna" title.
 Given makushita tsukedashi, or promising amateur status, he made his professional debut in the third makushita division in March 1998.
 He joined Tomozuna stable, but soon after followed Oitekaze Oyakata (the former Daishōyama) to the newly established Oitekaze stable.
 He reached the second jūryō division in January 1999 and made his debut in the top makuuchi division in March 2000.
 In September 2000 he scored nine wins, winning the Gino-sho award and promotion to sekiwake.
 He had to pull out of the November 2000 tournament with an injury and never made the sanyaku ranks again.

 He is one of the few wrestlers whose only tournament in sanyaku was at sekiwake rather than komusubi (along with Kotetsuyama and Hokutoriki).
-Persistent injuries meant Hayateumi never realised his true potential, forcing him back down to the lower divisions.
+Hayateumi had persistent injuries which prevented him from realizing his true potential and forced him back down to the lower divisions.
 He announced his retirement in January 2006 at the rank of makushita 49.
 In all he had missed all or part of 12 of his 48 career tournaments through injury.